semrush/intergalactic/website/docs/components/fullscreen-modal/fullscreen-modal.md

 ### Loading

-When loading and reloading the content of the window, use [Spin](/components/spin/spin) with XL size.
+When loading and reloading the content of the window, use [SpinContainer](../spin-container/spin-container.md) with XXL size.

 ![](static/loading.png)

 ### Error

-If an error occurred during data loading, show the error message with the "Reload" button.
+If an error occurred during data loading, show an error message with the **Reload** button.

 For error messages use [Widget empty state](/components/widget-empty/widget-empty) component.